pydykit/pydykit/paper/paper.md

 ## Usage so far

 `pydykit` has been recently used in the authors work TODO where discrete gradient based methods have been discussed for the class of port-Hamiltonian systems governed by differential-algebraic equations.
-Its predecessor `metis` has been used in three major contributions [@kinon_ggl_2023],[@kinon_structure_2023],[@kinon_2024_conserving] dealing with the simulation of rigid and multibody systems, focussing on structure-preserving integration, e.g. variational and energy-momentum integrators.
+Its MATLAB-based predecessor `metis` has been used in three major contributions [@kinon_ggl_2023],[@kinon_structure_2023],[@kinon_2024_conserving] dealing with the simulation of rigid and multibody systems, focussing on structure-preserving integration, e.g. variational and energy-momentum integrators.

 # Acknowledgements